-The new decade will have new and exciting opportunities for creating truly amazing website experiences, where design, customer interaction and technology combined will reach new heights.
+The new decade will have new and exciting opportunities for creating truly amazing website experiences, where design, customer interaction, and technology combined will reach new heights.

 Like most things, website design trends change and evolve each year.
-Keeping up to date with emerging trends can help prevent your website looking dated, which could lose trust in the eyes of your visitors.
+Keeping up to date with emerging trends can help prevent your website from looking dated, which could lose trust in the eyes of your visitors.
 If people think your website isn’t current, they may be thinking that your business isn’t current either.

 Some of the web design trends we are going to explore in this article continue where last year’s trends left off.
 Others will steer us to where the future awaits.

-To get your website visitors to pay attention, your website design should have an edge to keep your site looking better than your competitors.
+To get your website visitors to paying attention, your website design should have an edge to keep your site looking better than your competitors.
 Your messaging on your website is crucially important, and your design needs to enhance your message.